TheMrAI/TheMrAI.github.io/content/programming/voxon/part_2/index.md

 [Kloofendal 48d Partly Cloudy (Pure Sky)](https://polyhaven.com/a/kloofendal_48d_partly_cloudy_puresky) is an **image** created using **HDRI (High dynamic range imaging)**.
 It uses **HDR (High dynamic range)** to more naturally capture the wildly differing luminosity values in a scene.
 It is not HDR, it uses HDR (high dynamic range) instead of SDR (standard dynamic range).
-It is not an HDRI image.
 HDRI is the technology/methotology for capturing it ([How to Create High Quality HDR Environments](https://blog.polyhaven.com/how-to-create-high-quality-hdri/) if you want to read more).
-There is no correct way to referring to their type, in leu of a proper one, often their extension is used which is either **.HDR** or **.EXR**, or this mouthful appears
+There is no correct way to referring to their type, in leu of a proper one, often their extension is used which is either
-**HDRI image** (high dynamic range imaging image).
+**.HDR** or **.EXR**, or this mouthful appears **HDRI image** (high dynamic range imaging image).
 The situation is a tad bit unfortunate, but it is what it is.

 Another misnomer is that Skybox-es are often just equated with an HDRI image.
 Skyboxes often use HDRI images as textures, but any other object could use an HDRI image as well.
 It is simply more prevalent that the skybox is an HDRI image, because that alone can help light the scene appropriately.